CristianEduardMihai/Esp8266_Lamp_Controller/README.md

   Press the GPIO1 (TX pin) button to toggle between ON (100%) and OFF.

 - 💡 **PWM Dimming**
-  Controls LED brightness through PWM on GPIO2 (mapped for use with a high-side PNP transistor).
+  Controls LED brightness through PWM on GPIO2.

 - 🛠️ **Minimalist, Responsive UI**
-  Clean design, mobile-friendly interface, and intuitive controls.
+  Clean design and intuitive controls.

+- 💾 **EEPROM Wi-Fi Credentials**
+  Credentials are stored in EEPROM, so the ESP reconnects automatically on reboot.

 ---